Prose Tristan: Analysis

 Although the Prose Tristan belongs to the larger prose cycles that dominated Arthurian literature after the early 13th century, its originality lies partly in its use of lyrical poetry to convey emotion.
 The author employs verse to express the characters' hopes, despair, and anger.
 Scholars have examined the lyrical content of the work, noting the inclusion of poetic riddles, verse letters, songs of mockery, and love songs.
 In this sense, the Prose Tristan has been compared to a musical, as characters in moments of emotional intensity often "break into song"—a fitting feature given the Tristan legend's long association with poetry and music.

 The inclusion of the Grail Quest within the Prose Tristan has been a topic of scholarly debate.
 Rather than composing an entirely new narrative, the author chose to interpolate the entire Queste del Saint Graal from the Vulgate Cycle into the Tristan story, a decision that some argue diminishes the spiritual integrity of the original Vulgate Queste.
+(Note: The interpolation of the Vulgate Queste begins in Volume 6 of Ménard's edition.
+On the medieval practice of manuscript interpolation, see Emmanuèle Baumgartner, "La préparation à la Queste del Saint Graal dans le Tristan en prose" in Norris Lacy (ed.), Conjunctures (Amsterdam: Rodopi, 1994), pp. 1–14; Fanni Bogdanow, "L'Invention du texte, intertextualité et le problème de la transmission et de la classification de manuscrits", Romania 111 (1990): 121–140; and Janina P. Traxler, "The Use and Abuse of the Grail Quest", Tristania 15 (1994): 23–31.
+Gaston Paris (1897) also noted the interpolation of a verse romance of Brunor within the Prose Tristan.)